About me

 As part of this my Fundraiser role, along with my sister and full-time carer Melanie Beckley, we walked Pan North Wales between 15th-17th August 2022 for a distance of around 71 miles.
 This was in memory of our mother Hazel Davies to enable there to be a permanent memorial to her in the form of an Autism Sensory Garden at Your Space’s base in Llay, Wrexham.
 We raised just over £6,000 to see this project come to fruition.
 You can see more about this at the following page Pan North Wales Walk, 15th-17th August 2022

-• Academic/Educational Establishments
+• Academic/Educational Establishments from Infant School to Masters level

 • Hospitals

-• Various departments of the local council
+• Various departments of the local council including local councillors

 • Fellow third sector organisations